<drumroll included for dramatic effect>

 - Reddit Excel Community – This is where the gurus hang out.

-- Excel Blackbelts – LinkedIN – At over 20k members, this is a MONSTER of a group.
+- Excel Blackbelts – LinkedIN – user group of over 20k members, this is a MONSTER of a group.

 - Excel Developers – LinkedIN – VERY active group.

-- Microsoft Excel Users– LinkedIN – The Largest Excel Group on LinkedIN with 28k members.
+- Microsoft Excel Users– LinkedIN – The Largest Excel Group on LinkedIN with 28k users.

 - CPearson– Ready to be impressed? then overwhelmed? and then impressed again?
 Sure… why not?
 Then head on over to Chip Pearson’s site and click the menu button titled “Topic Index”.
 When it comes to VBA… the site has a TON to offer.